Summary

 Treaties

 India has a growing network of social security agreements which prevents provident fund contributions being levied.
 At the moment there are 20 agreements, including Canada, Australia, Germany and Japan.
-There is no agreement with the UK and while an agreement has been agreed with the US, it has never been ratified.
-Most agreements provide for up to five years of continued home country coverage.
+Most agreements provide for up to five years of continued home country contributions.
+The UK and India signed a social security agreement in February 2026, allowing for 3 years of continued home country coverage, and this is likely to come into force in the first half of 2026.
+While an agreement has been agreed with the US, it has never been ratified.
+Assignees to India from the US are therefore subject to employer and employee contributions both at home and in India.

 Exemptions